 In the unlikely event that we are unable to attend (due to illness or other unforeseen circumstances), we will endeavour to provide a replacement Presenter.
 If this is not possible we will arrange an alternative date with you.

-•More than 30 days to the event – 85% refund unless rebooking.
+More than 30 days to the event – 50% refund unless rebooking.

-•Less than 15 days to the event – no refund unless rebooking.
+Less than 30 days to the event – no refund unless rebooking.

 Notification for instance, in person, via email or mobile phone ‘SMS text message’, or other means will be accepted subject to confirmation.
 We reserve the right to levy a £50 charge to cover any subsequent administrative expenses and further surcharges when exceptional costs have been incurred.

 Several e-mail addresses are used for different and appropriate purposes.
 These, & other contact information, can be found on our Contact Us link on the website or via literature or via stated telephone numbers and address details.